-Another interesting application would be to build a BLAST-like tool that uses a single RNA with a known structure for finding structural homologues.
-Klein and Eddy [14] developed a database search program called RSEARCH that finds homologues of single structured RNAs, and they showed that it outperforms primary sequence-based programs (including BLAST) in many cases.
-As RSEARCH is based on covariance models, it cannot be used for finding pseudoknots.

-We can develop a more general search program based on profile-csHMMs that can practically deal with any kind of RNA secondary structures.
+Another interesting application would be to build a BLASTlike tool that uses a single RNA with a known structure for finding structural homologues.
+Klein and Eddy [14] developed a database search program called RSEARCH that finds homologues of single structured RNAs, and they showed that it outperforms primary sequence based programs (including BLAST) in many cases.
+As RSEARCH is based on covariance models, they cannot be used for finding pseudoknots.
+We can develop a more general search program based on profilecsHMMs that can practically deal with any kind of RNA secondary structures.